 Installation¶

-Also, if you haven’t done this already, you need to add ~/.local/bin
+- If you haven’t done this already, you need to add - ~/.local/binto your- $PATH.

 Troubleshooting¶